Trustwave and Cybereason Merge to Form Global MDR Powerhouse for Unparalleled Cybersecurity Value. Learn More

 4. Update anti-virus software rules.
 Ensure that you have current updates pushed out to your AV agents and submit a sample of any malware to your AV vendor.

 5. Block known malicious executables.
-If you have EDR software in place (you probably don’t need this list) update your ruleset with the malware hash and alert on the executable name, and associated IOCs.
+If you have EDR software in place (you probably don’t need this list), update your ruleset with the malware hash and alert on the executable name, and associated IOCs.

-6. Delete files, records and emails created by the attacker (after taking a backup).
+6. Delete files, records and emails created by the attacker (after creating a backup).
 This action ensures other users do not fall victim to the same attack.
 Whether it is a phishing email, data dumped on a file share, or accounts that have been created by the attacker all this should be deleted as soon as possible.
 Once again though, we cannot emphasis how important it is to create copies and records of everything prior to deletion!

 7. Apply security patches.
 While this may appear to be closing the door after the horse has bolted it will help to prevent any additional systems from being exploited.

-8. Restore systems from backup.
+8. Restore systems from the backup.
 Provided you can determine when the breach started it may be practical to restore compromised systems from a known good backup.
 Be sure to address the vulnerabilities that enabled the attack before putting the system back online.
 Also, create backups of the compromised systems before you wipe them.
-Or better yet remove the hard drives for later analysis.
+Or better yet, remove the hard drives for later analysis.

 STEP 6: Review Breach Notification Requirements in Your Jurisdiction

 Breach notification requirements vary significantly from one legal jurisdiction to another.
 You should consider both the location in which the breach has occurred and the location of anyone whose data is at risk.
-In some cases (e.g., the EU) even if your systems are not located in that jurisdiction if personal information of people within that region is affected you are still required to notify them.
+In some cases (e.g., the EU), even if your systems are not located in that jurisdiction, if personal information of people within that region is affected you are still required to notify them.
 You need to consider both state and federal laws and business relationships in conjunction with the type of data at risk.
 For example, different rules apply to credit card data versus medical information.

 STEP 7: Consider Legal Counsel